dedica-team/nivio/docs/source/assessment.rst

 Built in KPIs
 -------------

-* scaling (warning is the scale label is exactly 0)
+* scaling (warning if the scale label is exactly 0)
 * * red if 0 as provider for other items
 * * yellow if scaled to 0 without relations
 * * orange of scaled to 0 as data sink
 * * unknown if no label or not a number
 * * green if scaled higher than 1
-* * yellow if a bottleneck (more than 1 item depend on it)
+* * yellow if a bottleneck (more than 1 item depends on it)
 * health (examines the health label on items)
 * condition (K8s condition true/false evaluation)
 * custom (see below)

 By default all shipped KPIs are enabled.
-To disable them, set "enabled" to false in the config.
+Set "enabled" to false in the config to disable them.

 Custom KPIs
 -----------

 Custom KPIs can be configured in the landscape config using ranges and/or matchers (regular expressions) and applied to everything having labels.
-In the example below a KPI "monthlyCosts" is defined using ranges on the label "costs" and the KPI "myEval" evaluates a label "foo".
+In the example below a KPI "monthlyCosts" is defined, using ranges on the label "costs", and the KPI "myEval" evaluates a label "foo".
 Both ranges (inclusive lower and upper limits) and matchers are separated by semicolon.

 .. code-block:: yaml